rustydc/bloblog/README.md

 **A minimal async framework for building data pipelines with logging and playback.**

-Tinman is built from four composable modules:
+Tinman is built from five composable modules:

 1. **BlobLog** - Fast binary logging (timestamp + raw bytes)
 2. **ObLog** - Object logging with codecs (builds on BlobLog)
 3. **PubSub** - Simple async pub/sub channels
+4. **Runtime** - Core execution engine with graph validation
-4. **Runner** - Autowired coroutines with logging and playback (uses all of the above)
+5. **Launcher** - High-level utilities for logging and playback

 ## Installation